thinkst/canarytools-docs/docs/incidents/incident-objects.md

 All fields will be present in each incident, unless noted otherwise.

 The actual data returned by the API may include additional fields.
-However any field not described in this document should be considered experimental and likely to disappear.
+However, any field not described in this document should be considered experimental and likely to disappear.

 ## Canarytokens